crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_pfsense.md

 With the size analogy, the default is a "Large", autonomous installation.
 For a "Medium", disable *Local API* and fill the fields in the *Remote LAPI* section.
 For a "Small", disable *Log Processor* too.

 CrowdSec on pfSense is fully functional from the command line but the web interface is read-only, with the exception of decision revocation (unban).
-Most actions require the shell or the [CrowdSec Console](https://app.crowdsec.net).
+Most other actions require the shell or the [CrowdSec Console](https://app.crowdsec.net).
 For simple things, `Diagnostics/Command Prompt` works as well as ssh.
 You are free to edit the files in `/usr/local/etc/crowdsec`, although some setting may be overwritten by the pfSense package if they are mandatory.